slz2003/RFCScope-/Errata_filtering/Result_manual/9824-2/packetizer_raw_output.md

 Modify Section 3.5 to refer to the 'Type Bit Maps field of an NSEC or NSEC3 record' rather than exclusively the NSEC type bitmap.

-**Severity:** Medium
-  *Basis:* The terminology discrepancy may lead to inconsistent implementations regarding where NXNAME should appear.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-2
-- Terminology Expert: Issue-3

 ---